 Meet Your Mod

-The particular CubeCart module that we will be using, is SEO Mod, authored by Joseph Rukshan Fonseka.
+The particular CubeCart module that I will be using, is SEO Mod, authored by Joseph Rukshan Fonseka.

 First visit the module's Web page.